What are the learning objectives of the Advanced Community Music Training Program?

 We cannot offer any scholarships at this time. however we do recommend the following funding resources supporting artist mobility:

 The Prins Claus Ticket Fund supports travel costs for cultural professionals living in developing countries.
 Applications must be sent 8 weeks prior to travel.
-NB: Fund will reopen for applications on 28 February 2017.

 STEP Beyond Travel Grants are designed for up-and-coming artists and cultural workers to travel between EU and EFTA (European Free Trade Association), and countries bordering the EU.
 Priority is given to individuals who are under 35 years old and/or who are in the first 10 years of their career.
 Applications must be submitted 60 days prior to travel.